galaxyproject/galaxy-language-server/client/README.md

 Snippets can be really helpful to speed up your tool wrapper development.
 They allow to quickly create common blocks and let you enter just the important information by pressing ``tab`` and navigating to the next available value.
 >If you want to add more snippets check the [guide](./docs/CONTRIBUTING.md#adding-snippets) in the contribution guidelines.

+# Installation
+When the extension activates for the first time, a notification will pop up informing that the `Galaxy Language Server` [Python package](https://pypi.org/project/galaxy-language-server/) must be installed.

+The installation process will try to use the default Python version of your system, but, if the version is not compatible, it will ask to enter the path to a compatible version.
+Just click `Select` in the notification message and you will be able to type the Python path in the input shown at the top of the window.

+This Python is used to create the virtual environment in which the language server will be installed.

 # Configuration
 You can customize some of the features with various settings either placing them in the settings.json file in your workspace or editing them through the Settings Editor UI.